Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 like maps and deep paintings, and any other images, into tiles in order to load and zoom them instantly.

-Some options can be set:
+Only one option can be set in the main config (the manifest property, if any).
+The other can be set differently for each site:

-- Options for the integration of the player can be changed in the config page.
+- in site settings for the integration of the player;
-- Options for the UniversalViewer player can be changed in the json file "config.json": copy and update it in a folder named "universal-viewer" inside the folder of the theme.
+- in the json file "config.json" of UniversalViewer for the player itself: copy and update it in a folder named "universal-viewer" inside the folder of the theme;
-- To use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below), or use a metadata in the field set in the IIIF server config form.
+- via the helper: to use an alternative config for some items, add an option `config` with its url in the array of arguments passed to the viewer (see below), or use a metadata in the field set in the IIIF server config form.

 See below the notes for more info.